patricia-9000/eccsmith/README.md

 Eccsmith has been verified to work on Ubuntu 22.04.4 LTS.

-**This project is stil being developed and adapted from Blacksmith!
-The rest of this readme is a work in progress!**

 ## Step 1 - Build

 First, you must have g++ (version 8 or above) and cmake (version 3.14 or above) installed.
 Then simply run the build script, which will build Eccsmith with all of its dependencies: